 1988 – Acid House and Techno

-Now we’ve heard the original source of many of those analogue, hand crafted, studio recorded drum breaks we’ve come to know and love, let’s deep dive into the real history of drum and bass, starting with the very first mutations in 1988 and moving forward until the present day.
+Now we’ve heard the original source of many of those analogue, hand crafted, studio recorded drum breaks we’ve come to know and love, and tasted some of the cultural influences from across the world, let’s deep dive into the real history of drum and bass, starting with the very first mutations in 1988 and moving forward until the present day.

 Disclaimer: This is just our interpretation of the chain of events.
 During this and subsequent sections we’re simply trying to tell the story of how the music evolved by actually focusing on and listening to the music itself.